Here’s A Detailed Guide On How To Do A Breast Self-Examination

 October is Breast Cancer Awareness Month, an annual campaign to raise awareness about the impact of breast cancer.

-Here are the steps to help you know if you have lumps in your breast.
+Here is a step-by-step guide on how to do a breast self-exam if you have lumps in your breast.

 1. Stand In Front Of A Big Mirror

-Stand naked in front of a mirror, take a serious look at your breast while your arms are resting on your sides.
-Look at the position of the breasts, the skin and confirm if they are not equal in size and shape then it’s normal.
+Stand naked in front of a mirror and take a serious look at your breasts while your arms are resting on your sides.
+Look at the position of the breasts and the skin, and confirm if they are not equal in size and shape; then it’s normal.

 2. Touch Your Nipples

-Check your nipples for sores, peeling, or change in size and direction.
-Rub your nipples against your breasts, check for redness or blood clots.
+Check your nipples for sores, peeling, or a change in size and direction.
+Rub your nipples against your breasts and check for redness or blood clots.

 READ >> These Tips Will Tell You Everything You Should Know About Breast Cancer